 March 26 is National Legal Assistants Day, recognizing the many contributions made by legal assistants within the legal profession.
 The role of legal secretaries continues to grow and evolve.
-According to the Robert Half Legal 2015 Salary Guide, legal secretaries are taking on a broader array of duties and supporting more attorneys than ever before.
-In fact, many of today’s legal secretaries work for five or more lawyers.
+Legal secretaries are taking on a broader array of duties and supporting more attorneys than ever before.

 If you’re a legal secretary looking to expand your role and climb the corporate ladder, here are four career advice tips that are certain to boost your opportunities:

 1. Sharpen your technical skills.
-According to the 2015 Salary Guide, legal secretaries who demonstrate flexibility, resourcefulness and initiative are the most likely to be successful in their roles.
+Legal secretaries who demonstrate flexibility, resourcefulness and initiative are the most likely to be successful in their roles.
 Of course, part of being adaptable and resourceful in the legal field these days means learning the latest and greatest technologies, including:

 - Microsoft Office® software